pacificclimate/climate-explorer-frontend/src/components/graphs/README.md

 as needed, and provides services previously incorporated into the graphs in the data controllers via `DataControllerMixin`.

+# Creating new graph components

+## Graph component pattern

+Currently, all graph components follow a common pattern, as follows:

+- props:
+    - `model_id`, `variable_id`, `experiment`: Characterize the context;
+    specifically, characterize what `meta` contains.
+    - `meta`: Array of metadata, collectively describing all available datasets matching the specified context of model, variable, experiment.
+    - `getMetadata` Function returning an array of promises for metadata (not necessarily the same kind as elements of `meta`) describing the specific datasets to display in this graph.
+This function may take an argument that controls what metadata is returned.
+    This function is a
+    prop so that different functions can be used to specialize the graph component to different uses, typically to single or dual graphs.
+    - `dataToGraphSpec`: Function mapping arrays of metadata and of data (corresponding element by element) to a graph specification consumable by `DataGraph`.
+    This function is a
+    prop so that different functions can be used to specialize the graph component to different uses, typically to single or dual graphs.

+- state:
+    - `graphSpec`: Specification of the current graph displayed, consumed by `DataGraph`.
+    - `selection`: (optional, name varies) Present if the graph includes a data sub-selector component to control what values are displayed on graph.
+    Value passed to `getMetadata`.

+- render:
+    - (optional) A data sub-selector component to control what values are displayed on the graph.
+This should be a controlled component whose `onChange` callback updates `state.selection`.
+    - (optional) Data export buttons whose `onClick` callbacks cause the data in the graph to be exported in XLSX or CSV format.
+    - `<DataGraph {...this.state.graphSpec}/>`: The graph.

+- lifecycle:
+    - Use of lifecycle hooks should follow standard recommendations, specifically for when to launch asynchronous data fetches, as follows:
+    - `componentDidMount`: `load()`
+    - `componentDidUpdate`: if relevant props or state change, `load()`

+- data loading (`load()`):
+    - Get metadata for data to display: `metadatas = getMetadata(state.selection)`
+    - Map `metadatas` to array of promises `dataPromises` for data fetches
+    - When all data promises resolve, `Promise.all(dataPromises)`, convert metadata and data fetched to graph spec:
+    `dataToGraphSpec(metadatas, data)` and update `state.graphSpec`.

+For examples, see the components `AnnualCycleGraph`, `ContextGraph`, `LongTermAveragesGraph`, `TimeSeriesGraph`.

+## Important notes

+1. Component state should be limited to graph specification and (optionally) data (sub-)selection.
+1. Data (sub-)selector should be a controlled component, meaning that:
+    - it is stateless
+    - it is controlled by a value prop
+    - it communicates changes via an `onChange` callback
+    - the selection state is stored in the parent graph component
+1. Asynch data fetching should be done only in lifecycle hooks `componentDidMount` and `componentDidUpdate`, as recommeded by React documentation.

 # Testing issues

 `DataGraph` appears to pose some difficulties in testing.